Migraine is a type of recurring headache. It involves nerves and brain chemicals. Other sensations (eg, auras) may come before a migraine headache.

 are often needed to ease or stop the pain.
 Over-the-counter pain pills may ease mild symptoms.

-Regular use of some over-the-counter medicines may cause a rebound headache.
+Regular use of some over-the-counter medications may cause a rebound headache.

-Some prescription medicines act directly to stop the cause of the migraine headache.
+Some prescription medications act directly to stop the cause of the migraine headache.
 These include drugs that: Quiet nerve pathwaysReduce inflammationBind receptors for serotonin, a brain chemical

 Botulinum toxin injections